 If I want to file a complaint will the person whose animal I am complaining about know it was me?

 No. As per the Alberta regulations of F.O.I.P, all information we receive from complainants is strictly mandated to be kept confidential.

 Where can I take my dog to walk it off leash?

 There is one off leash park in town.
 It is located North of the Centennial Park, at the intersection of 50 Street and 60 Avenue.
 When you arrive to the park, follow the signs on the pathway—walk North up the hill, and it is on the East (right) side of the path.
 The off leash park is completely fenced off and there are signs posted at the entrance.

 This is the only green space in town approved as an off leash park.
 All other parks and green spaces require your dog to remain on a leash at all times.
 Violation of this rule could result in you being issued a fine.

 What is considered excessive barking?

 This is when a dog barks in excess of 15 minutes or more, with no immediately apparent cause.
-If you believe you have a dog barking in the area excessively, contact Municipal Enforcement during regular office hours, file a complaint and an officer will contact you.
+If you believe you have a dog barking in the area excessively, please contact Municipal Enforcement during regular office hours, file a complaint, and an officer will contact you.